British occupation zone in Germany: Disarmament

-British forces had to dispose of numerous German war material - many aircraft, tanks, ships, submarines and a huge number of ordnance had to be scrapped, blown up or sunk respectively.
+British forces had to dispose of numerous German war material: many aircraft, tanks, ships, and submarines and a huge amount of ordnance had to be destroyed.

 The Royal Air Force disarmament wing blew up tons of ordnance and scrapped hundreds of German aircraft.
 In addition captured tanks, arms, vehicles were all scrapped unless they were of any use for evaluation.
-The British army took control of many factories - one of these was the Maschinenfabrik Niedersachsen in Hanover with two plants at Laatzen and the other Linden.
-Here, a group of tanks including incomplete Jagdpanther and Panther Tanks that were built under British supervision, namely the Royal Electrical & Mechanical Engineers.
-In 1946/1947 the Linden plant was dismantled, and its parts dismantled sent back to the UK, while the Laatzen plant was in use by the British until 1957.
+The British army took control of many factories; one of these was the Maschinenfabrik Niedersachsen in Hanover with two plants at Laatzen and the other Linden.
+Here, a group of tanks including incomplete Jagdpanther and Panther Tanks that were built under British supervision, namely the Royal Electrical and Mechanical Engineers.
+In 1946/1947 the Linden plant was dismantled, and its dismantled parts sent back to the UK, while the Laatzen plant was in use by the British until 1957.

-The Royal Navy seized the majority of the harboured German naval fleet - mainly in Kiel.
-The U-Boats were disposed of during Operation Deadlight - the Royal Navy towed the submarines to three areas about 100 mi north-west of Ireland to sink them.
-A number of Germany's capital ships were seized - on 27 May 1945, the German cruiser Prinz Eugen and the light cruiser Nürnberg—the only major German naval vessels to survive the war in serviceable condition—were escorted by the British cruisers Dido and Devonshire to Wilhelmshaven.
+The Royal Navy seized the majority of the harboured German naval fleet: mainly in Kiel.
+The U-Boats were disposed of during Operation Deadlight: the Royal Navy towed the submarines to three areas about 100 mi north-west of Ireland to sink them.
+A number of Germany's capital ships were seized: on 27 May 1945, the German cruiser Prinz Eugen and the light cruiser Nürnberg—the only major German naval vessels to survive the war in serviceable condition—were escorted by the British cruisers Dido and Devonshire to Wilhelmshaven.
 In July German cruiser Admiral Hipper which had been severely damaged by RAF Bomber Command and then scuttled in port was raised and towed to Heikendorfer Bay and subsequently broken up for scrap between 1948 and 1952.
-Other severely damaged cruisers Leipzig and Emden met the same fate - while the capsized German cruiser Admiral Scheer was partially broken up for scrap.
+Other severely damaged cruisers Leipzig and Emden met the same fate, while the capsized German cruiser Admiral Scheer was partially broken up for scrap.

 The German island of Heligoland in the North Sea fell within the British zone and had contained a large U-Boat base.
 On 18 April 1947, in an attempt to destroy the base and remove it as a fleet base location for Germany, the Royal Navy detonated 6,700 tonnes of explosives.
-Known as "Operation Big Bang" or "British Bang" this resulted in one of the biggest single non-nuclear detonations in history.
-The blow shook the main island several miles down to its base, changing its shape and as a result an area known as the 'Mittelland' was created.
+Known as "Operation Big Bang" or "British Bang", this resulted in one of the biggest single non-nuclear detonations in history.
+The blow shook the main island several miles down to its base, changing its shape; and as a result an area known as the 'Mittelland' was created.